email@example.com • 512-471-4738 Show bio

 firstname.lastname@example.org • 512-475-9564 Show bio

 Kathy Grace joined the Office of Technology Commercialization at The University of Texas at Austin in 2005 and currently serves as Webmaster for the department.
 In this role, she analyzes and documents the requirements, work flows, rules, and processes of OTC's internal operations.
-In addition, she maintains the public OTC website, queries internal databases, and creates and produces graphic material such as infographics, brochures, presentations, banners, and marketing collateral.
+In addition, she maintains the public OTC website, queries internal databases to produce internal metrics and reports, and manages OTC's management information systems, including its intranet.

 email@example.com • 512-471-6729

 firstname.lastname@example.org • 512-475-7913 Show bio

 Mandana Ashouripashaki serves as a Technology Analyst for Physical Sciences in the Office of Technology Commercialization at UT Austin.
 In this role, Mrs. Ashouri specializes in evaluating commercial opportunities for physical science inventions in the petroleum, chemical, and mechanical engineering areas, marketing technologies to prospective licensees, negotiating intellectual property licenses, and assisting in the formation of connections between faculty research and IP management.